|MP 6.01.50||Magnetic Resonance Imaging to Monitor Integrity of Silicone-Gel-Filled Breast Implants|

 - Heden P, Bone B, Murphy DK et al. Style 410 cohesive silicone breast implants: safety and effectiveness at 5 to 9 years after implantation.
 Plast Reconstr Surg 2006; 118(6):1281-7.

 - Collis N, Litherland J, Enion D et al. Magnetic resonance imaging and explantation investigation of long-term silicone gel implant integrity.
-Plast Reconstr Surg 2007; 120(5):1401-6.
+Plast Reconst Surg 2007; 120(5):1401-6.

 - Holmich LR, Fryzek JP, Kjoller K et al. The diagnosis of silicone breast-implant rupture: clinical findings compared with findings at magnetic resonance imaging.
-Ann Plast Surg 2005; 54(6):583-9.
+Ann Plast Surg 2005; 54(6-Jan):583-9.

 - Everson LI, Parantainen H, Detlie T et al. Diagnosis of breast implant rupture: imaging findings and relative efficacies of imaging techniques.
 AJR Am J Roentgenol 1994; 163(1):57-60.

 - McCarthy CM, Pusic AL, Kerrigan CL.
-Silicone breast implants and magnetic resonance imaging screening for rupture: Do U.S. Food and Drug Administration recommendations reflect an evidence-based practice approach to patient care?
+Food and Drug Administration recommendations reflect an evidence-based practice approach to patient care?
 Plast Reconstr Surg 2008; 121(4):1127-34.

 - Cher DJ, Conwell JA, Mandel JS.
 MRI for detecting silicone breast implant rupture: meta-analysis and implications.
 Ann Plast Surg 2001; 47(4):367-80.